dennisXZX/web-developer-notes/README.md

 The value of 'this' is determined by how a function is called.

-There are usually four ways of calling a function.
+There are usually four ways of calling a function in Javascript.

-1. When called as a function, 'this' refers to the global object, which is the window object in a browser environment,
+1. When called as a function, 'this' refers to the global object, which is the window object in a browser environment (non-strict mode), or `undefined` (strict mode).
-2. When called as a method, 'this' refers to the object the object that invokes the method.
+2. When called as a method, 'this' refers to the object that invokes the method.
-3. When called as a constructor function, 'this' refers to the instance it creates.
+3. When called as a constructor function, 'this' refers to the instance created by the constructor function.
 4. When called via call() or apply(), 'this' refers to the first parameter passed into those functions.

 In ES6, an arrow function does not create its own context, so 'this' inherits the function context from the context in which it was created.

-Try to understand the following example.
+Take a look at this example to understand how arrow function affects the value of 'this'.

 ```
 function Ninja() {
+  // the value of 'this' is defined when a new Ninja object is created
   this.whoAmI = () => this;
 }